felipechaconn/laravel_course/README.md

     return view('welcome');
 });
 ```
-### Routing Params
+## Routing Params

 You can redirect or route with params.

-The 'key' is the word that you use in QueryString like: http://pizzalaravel.com/param?key=felipe
+The 'key' is the word that you use in QueryString like: http://pizzalaravel.com/param?key=felipe ,you'd need pass the word 'KEY' then set = and then set the param you would like

 ```php
 Route::get('param', function () {